Psychology in Maryland

 Only 21.9% of the state's population lives in an area with enough mental health professionals to meet needs, according to the Kaiser Family Foundation.
 Almost 1.3 million residents live in an area without enough professional providers.
 Working in a designated shortage area may make you eligible for loan forgiveness, while still allowing you to live closer to urban amenities than in other states with extensive shortage areas.

-To earn or renew a psychology license, Maryland requires training in implicit bias.
+To earn or renew a Maryland psychology license, the Maryland psychology board requires training in implicit bias.
 Maryland, especially Baltimore, is a diverse state, economically as well as racially.
 While it has less economic inequality than many states, the average income among the top 20% of households is $280,115, while the average income among the bottom 20% of households is just $18,902, accounting for 3.3% of all earnings statewide.

 Latest Posts